Artist in Residence Program and Application Details

 Other Participant Responsibilities

-Applicants with disabilities
+Applicants with Disabilities

-The King Range National Conservation Area is a spectacular meeting of land and sea as mountains thrust straight out of the surf showcasing King Peak at an elevation of 4,088 ft. and a short 3 miles from the ocean.
-It encompasses 68,000 acres along 35 miles of California’s coastline.
+The King Range National Conservation Area is a spectacular meeting of land and sea, as mountains thrust straight out of the surf showcasing King Peak at an elevation of 4,088 ft. and a short 3 miles from the ocean.

+The King Range NCA encompasses 68,000 acres along 35 miles of California’s coastline.
 This rugged and remote region is known as California’s “Lost Coast”.
 It was the first National Conservation Area in the USA, designated in 1970.
 The forested mountains attract backpackers, day hikers and hunters, while the beach beckons to surfers, beachcombers, and anglers.
 A world-class mountain bike trail and 42,585 acres of coastal wilderness are two highlights of this incredibly unique area.
-The King Range residency is in a remote location; the nearest town is 40 minutes to the east and the closest city is 1.5 hours north.
-The community of Shelter Cove sits at the southern end of the King Range NCA and is home to approximately 800 full-time residents.

-AIR Provides
+AIR Provides the Artist

 - Housing: Local area housing for one person.
 No pets, smoking, or additional people are allowed.
 A short visit from family for an agreed upon time during the session is allowed with prior approval.

-Expectations & Outputs
+Expectations & Outputs of Artist

 - Lead at least two community workshops, presentations, classes, etc. (adults and youth).